 Serverless and Cloud Foundry

 As a PaaS, Cloud Foundry operates as a form of serverless computing — it enables your developers to write code and not worry about the underlying operating system.
 Most public cloud providers also offer a FaaS option (AWS Lambda, Google Cloud Functions, Microsoft Azure Functions, Alibaba Cloud Function Compute, IBM Cloud Functions, etc).
-Open source also provides FaaS options, such as Apache OpenWhisk, Pivotal’s Project Riff (commercially distributed as the Pivotal Function Service), OpenFaaS and Kubeless.
+Open source also provides FaaS options, such as Apache OpenWhisk, VMware’s Project Riff (commercially distributed as the VMware Function Service), OpenFaaS and Kubeless.
 Which one you use will depend on your platform of choice.

 Cloud Foundry is here to support serverless computing.
 Cloud Foundry Application Runtime provides a serverless experience for developers.
 It takes your code, written in any language or framework, and runs it on any cloud.
 This flexibility extends to services as well, thanks to the Open Service Broker API, which makes it easy to integrate the services your apps need to run.

 Most certified Cloud Foundry distributions also offer Function-as-a-Service (FaaS) options as a way to enrich the platform capabilities to which developers have access.
 FaaS is an approach that allows developers to write functions without having to deal with the platform.
 Cloud Foundry hosts OSBAPI, and is designed as an open platform to be extended in ways that enhance the developer experience.